Culinary School Pros and Cons: How to Decide If It’s For You

 Culinary school is a full curriculum of training in various aspects of cooking and the culinary industry that you may need for a career in food service and hospitality.
 This can include everything from food prep, knife skills, and cooking techniques to menu planning, how to take inventory, and restaurant management.

-The image shows a close up of the glass front door of the Escoffier Boulder campus, with the words, “Auguste Escoffier School of Culinary Arts” on it.
+Close up of the glass front door of the Escoffier Boulder campus, with the words, “Auguste Escoffier School of Culinary Arts” on it.

 Auguste Escoffier School of Culinary Arts is a dedicated culinary school with campuses in Boulder, CO and Austin, TX.